 NM: Developing my own style has helped so much with dressing from day to day.
 I’ve planned out my whole wardrobe so each piece, right down to my shoes can be worn with any look I put together.
 This has cut my time of pondering over what to wear each morning.
 It has taken me three years to build a wardrobe like this but it so worth it and very satisfying.

 ITE: Being able to mix and match your outfits is great, I have found some fun combos recently that previously I’d never thought of, it makes me feel creative in a morning.

 We love that as a style blogger you repeat items in multiple photo shoots.
 We have spoken before about the importance of buying clothes you want to wear on repeat.
 Is this something you enjoy doing?

 NM: Yes totally!
 I love seeing style bloggers wearing items on repeat.
-It shows your audience how much you genuinely love an item and it’s proof you can recommend it anyone.
-Of course I have to be mindful that I am showing different looks each time I post on my Instagram and blog, but I still like to add in my favourite jeans or coat.
+It shows your audience how much you genuinely love an item and it’s proof you can recommend it to anyone.
+Of course, I have to be mindful that I am showing different looks each time I post on my Instagram and blog, but I still like to add in my favourite jeans or coat.
 This winter season it has been my camel coloured teddy coat.
-I’ve worn it everyday because I’ve loved it so much.
+I’ve worn it every day because I’ve loved it so much.

 ITE: Having your own personal style takes commitment and focus, can you give us your best tips on how to buy true to ourselves to reach our style goals?

 NM: I would say find the favourite item in your wardrobe and ask yourself why you love it so much.
 Is it the way you feel in the chosen piece or is it the way that it looks on?
 Find out why you love it and then invest in basic versions of it as building blocks and add in items around this building block, making sure it fits with others items in your wardrobe.